 NB: Peace De Récords is a funny way of saying the record is self-released by Peace De Résistance.
 I don't think I'm gonna start releasing other people's music.

-PZ: What else do you have in store for 2022?
+PZ: What do you have in store for 2023?
 Do you have plans to perform this project live one day?

 NB: Not sure if you own the vinyl, but the insert says, "There will not be shows" and I'm pretty sure I'm sticking to that.
 I want to keep this a studio project.
 If you don't have any pressure to play songs live there's so much more ridiculous shit you can throw in there!